CDCgov/ixa-epi-isolation/docs/natural_history_manager.md

 ```

 The user can also implement their own traits on the `ProbabilityDistribution` type if they needed
-to extract the raw `statrs` type (i.e., what they would have gotten if they called `Exp::new(1.0)`,
-for instance) or to do other computations like getting the mean or variance of the distribution.
+to do other computations like getting the mean or variance of the distribution.

 To draw a random sample in a module with this type, say to draw the time at which to set the
 person's health status to symptomatic once the agent becomes infected based on the incubation period